MoonlightCapital/MoonlightBot-docs/README.md

 A list of supported languages is available on the [Discord's official list](https://discord.com/developers/docs/reference#locales); Locale, Language Name, and Native Name are all valid inputs.
 Alternatively, `auto` can be used for MoonlightBot to detect your preferred language from your Discord settings.

 {% hint style="info" %}
 MoonlightBot is translated entirely by volunteers, so not all languages are complete or not yet translated at all.
-Incomplete and missing translations will be show in English.
+Incomplete and missing translations will be shown in English.
 If you would like to help us with your native language, please consider [translating it for us!](support/volunteering.md#translator)
 {% endhint %}

 ## Role Management, Temporary Roles